 Alicia plays a role in the education department at A-WOL as an outreach coordinator and coach.
 She heads the adult training company, FlyCo, sharing her desire for excellence, hard work, and creativity with other adults striving to become professionals in the industry.
 She regularly teaches aerial and dance in and around the Portland area, in both school and studio settings.

-Ashley took on the role of Class Manager in Fall of 2014 and loves that her job entails helping A-WOL to thrive and serve as wide a community as possible.
-Her primary duties include managing class, camp, and workshop schedules, behind-the-scenes trouble shooting, and welcoming newcomers to the A-WOL community.
+Ashley took on the role of Class Manager in Fall of 2014 and loves helping A-WOL to thrive and serve as wide a community as possible.
+Her primary duties include managing scheduling, behind-the-scenes trouble shooting, but she also teaches a handful of classes.
 After the positive impact A-WOL played in her life, being able to share that influence with others is truly satisfying.
-She feels grateful to be a part of the A-WOL family and the many adventures that come with it.
+She’s grateful to belong to the A-WOL family and the many adventures that come with it!

 A-WOL GIVES BACK

 We know that we can make a difference in our community, our city and our world.
 We also understand that arts can serve an important part in reaching parts of the community where economic status can be a challenge.
 Because of this, we work hard to give back to our community in many ways.